Astros beat Red Sox 8-2 again, take 2-0 ALDS lead

 TRAINER'S ROOM

-Betts looks as if he might have hurt his wrist on a swing in the eighth inning.
-He finished the at-bat, but the Red Sox were looking at him.
+Betts said his wrist flared up on a swing in the eighth inning but that he's OK.

+"It's going to take some time to heal, but we don't have that kind of time right now," he said.

 UP NEXT

-Doug Fister (5-9, 4.88 ERA), who pitched for the Astros last season, will start for Boston in Game 3 on Sunday.
-The Astros have yet to announce their Game 3 starter.
+Fister (5-9, 4.88 ERA), who pitched for the Astros last season, will start for Boston in Game 3 on Sunday against Peacock (13-2, 3.00 ERA), who will be making his post-season debut.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.